 Jennifer K. Loukissas, M.P.P.

-Ms. Loukissas manages the Division’s web and social media presence, and serves as senior managing editor for the Linkage newsletter.
-Equally important is her management of crisis communications for the Division.
-She also regularly delivers training on communicating science to investigators and trainees in NIH and academia.
-Ms. Loukissas is an award-winning science writer with 15 years of experience in public affairs.
+She regularly delivers workshops on science communication at NCI and as an invited speaker at national meetings.
+Ms. Loukissas is an award-winning science writer.
 She came to the NIH in 2002 as Presidential Management Intern following receipt of a Master's Degree in Public Policy from Duke University; she holds a Bachelor of Arts in English from Haverford College.